-For questions, concerns, or information about our security policies, or to disclose a security vulnerability, please contact us at firstname.lastname@example.org.
+For questions, concerns, or information about our security policies or to disclose a security vulnerability, please get in touch with us at email@example.com.

 A Depot organization represents a collection of projects that contain builder VMs and SSD cache disks.
 These VMs and disks are associated with a single organization and are not shared across organizations.